Search

 In the first part, we will highlight the importance of learning language both as a system and social practice.
 We will draw your attention to language as a mostly artificial standard system in the classroom, whereas language in real life includes a potentially infinite number of varieties and changes related to social contexts and time.

 We will start by a provocative question “What is ‘language’?”
-In learning contexts that do not directed towards academic studies, it is particularly important to understand that the monolingual (‘native’) standard language is an unattainable, mythical ideal, which often thwarts the learners’ efforts (Dewaele and Saito 2022).
-According to language we teach, we also have to deal with language ideologies linked to its use at a local and global societal level.
+In learning contexts that are not directed towards academic studies, it is particularly important to understand that the monolingual (‘native’) standard language is an unattainable, mythical ideal, which often thwarts the learners’ efforts (Dewaele and Saito 2022).
+According to the language we teach, we also have to deal with language ideologies linked to its use at a local and global societal level.
 Further, we offer possibilities to help access the affective aspects of learning, fuel motivation, and boost learners’ self-confidence.

 View part 1